Earl Slick: Musical career

 In 1990, Slick collaborated with David Glen Eisley in the band Dirty White Boy, which released only one album, Bad Reputation (1990), and industry showcases in London and Los Angeles.
 He also played briefly in Little Caesar in 1991–1992.
 Working with mentor Michael Kamen, Slick contributed to several soundtracks in the 1990s, including Hudson Hawk and Nothing but Trouble.
 He released another solo record, In Your Face, in 1991.

+In the early 1990s Slick worked for 4 years as a timeshare salesman.

 In the early 2000s Slick returned to Bowie's roster, appearing on the studio albums Heathen (2002) and Reality (2003).
 Slick toured with Bowie in support of those albums as well, and performed on the Bowie DVD and double CD, A Reality Tour.
 Working with producer Mark Plati Slick released a solo album, Zig Zag, with guest performances by Bowie, Robert Smith, Joe Elliott, Royston Langdon and Martha Davis of The Motels.
 Slick then contributed guitar tracks to a Mark Plati remix of The Cure's A Forest, which appeared on Join the Dots: B-Sides and Rarities in 2004.

 From 2006, he was a member of both The Eons with singer-songwriter Jeff Saphin and Slinky Vagabond.
 Slinky Vagabond were Glen Matlock, Clem Burke, and Keanan Duffty.
 Slinky Vagabond (the name comes from the lyrics to the David Bowie song "Young Americans") played their debut concert at the Joey Ramone Birthday Bash in May 2007.

 In January 2013, he contributed guitar parts for Bowie on his penultimate album, The Next Day.

 In May 2015, Slick joined the Yardbirds, replacing guitarist Top Topham.
 In August 2015 it was announced that Slick had left the band and was replaced by Johnny A.

 In February 2016, he performed a tribute to Bowie at the Brit Awards with Bowie's Reality touring band and the New Zealand singer, Lorde.

 Equipment

 In 2010, Slick announced that he had begun marketing his own line of customized guitar straps, called Slick Straps, in an exclusive distribution deal with Guitar Fetish, an online guitar customizing shop.
 In addition to the Slick Straps line, Slick has been quoted as endorsing the GFS line of guitar effects pedals marketed by Guitar Fetish.

 In 2011, Framus International announced the release of the Earl Slick Signature Model guitar.

 In 2014, Slick announced the exclusive distribution deal with Guitar Fetish of his own brand of guitars, featuring his own custom-wound pickups, and aged hardware and finishes.
 Each is a "stripped-down" model, with only a single volume knob for simplicity.
-There are currently four models available: the SL-50 and SL-51 (Telecaster copies), the SL-54 (a one-pickup "strat"-style), the SL-57 (3 single-coil pickup Strat copy), the SL-59 (similar to a double-cutaway Les Paul Junior) and the SL-60 (double-cutaway with dual P90 pickups).
+There are currently nine models available including the SL-50 and SL-51 (Telecaster copies), the SL-54 (a one-pickup "strat"-style), the SL-57 (3 single-coil pickup Strat copy), the SL-59 (similar to a double-cutaway Les Paul Junior) and the SL-60 (double-cutaway with dual P90 pickups).